wrussell1999/new-web/assets/sponsors/onboard-desc.md

 2. Clarify the name and description of your workshop (gold and platinum)
 3. Prepare to demonstrate the content of your workshop (5-10 min) – either send us a presentation or materials you wish to use (gold and platinum)
 4. Clarify the name and description of your Hack Game (silver)
-5. Send us the list of API/Hardware you intend to bring
-6. Send us the list of branded items you are planning to bring and prepare the materials
-7. Send us the PDF or PowerPoint slides of your stage presentation (gold and platinum)
+5. Send us the PDF or PowerPoint slides of your stage presentation (gold and platinum)
-8. Send us the prizes that you are planning to give if you decided to own a challenge and present the criteria of judging (gold and platinum)
+6. Send us the prizes that you are planning to give if you decided to own a challenge and present the criteria of judging (gold and platinum)
-9. Send us your stand plan, demonstrate your special activity and decide when you want to build the stand (can come a day before hackathon and leave a day after)
-10. Decide on the number of mentors and recruiters you send, give us their names, contact information, area of expertise (if mentor) and dietary requirements through this form: https://goo.gl/GifMBN
+7. Decide on the number of mentors and recruiters you send, give us their names, contact information, area of expertise (if mentor) and through this form: https://goo.gl/GifMBN
-11. Let us know about any other requirements you have 🙂
+8. Let us know about any other requirements you have 🙂
 </details>

 <details open>
-<summary><strong>Action list 3 - until 21.8.2020</strong></summary>
+<summary><strong>Action list 3 - until 28.8.2020</strong></summary>
 <p></p>

-1. Send us branded items
-2. Send us prizes (or bring it to HK20 – let us know if you will do so)
-3. Send us API codes/Hardware/Coupons (or bring it to HK20 – let us know if you will do so)
+1. By this time, you should have created your swapcard account together with virtual stand and informed all mentors and recruiters on how to use swapcard

 </details>